Police officers were shot and at least 2 people were seriously hurt in rural Pennsylvania

 NORTH CODORUS, Pa.
-(AP) — At least two people were seriously injured in a shooting involving police in the southern part of Pennsylvania on Wednesday, and Gov. Josh Shapiro was rushing to the scene, officials said.
+(AP) — Pennsylvania Gov. Josh Shapiro was rushing Wednesday to the scene of a shooting in which at least two police officers were shot in the southern part of the state, officials said.

 An investigation is occurring in the area of North Codorus Township, about 115 miles (185 km) west of Philadelphia, not far from the Maryland line, authorities said.